GabeScott/standard-works-vault/General Conference/2017 April - Gathering the Family of God.md

 # Gathering the Family of God

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the April session of the 2017 General Conference*

+>*God the Father wants His children home again, in families and in glory.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2017/04/gathering-the-family-of-god?lang=eng)